-Our CEO & Founder – and a prolific property investor in his own right – Joseph Chou, reveals which cities he’s personally investing in this year, some important property investment tips and why you need to start planning for your future, now.
+Our CEO & Founder – and a prolific and highly successful property investor in his own right – Joseph Chou, reveals which cities he’s personally investing in this year, some important property investment tips and how to start planning for your future, now.

 Most people don’t plan to succeed.
 They feel retirement is too far away, or they feel that being able to invest in property is an impossible goal so they don’t try.
 Others play the waiting game, waiting for the perfect time.